 God puts the bricks of the Church together through a state of maturity with

-word “one;” he wants to see the Philippians standing firm in one
+word “one”; he wants to see the Philippians standing firm in one

 Spirit.
 When a person is born-again there are two spirits involved, the spirit

-Spirit in Him (1Cor
+Spirit (1Cor

 6-17).
 So

-it is with unity, though there are many people, there is only one Spirit, who
+it is with unity, though there are many people, there is one Spirit who unites them.
+Unity is similar to being born-again in the

 Philippians to become one Spirit, and the only way to do that is to have one

 way, His anointing transforms a pile of bricks into a church.
+See also: Unity; Phi 1-27;

 Phi 1-27